Australian feminist art timeline: 2010s

 art world.
 Men held more positions at senior levels and male artists were significantly better represented across the sector, despite 75% of art school graduates being female.
 In 2019 the updated report chronicled key changes in the sector between 2014 and 2018.
 In a sentence: the representation of women has significantly improved in 2018.
 Countess Report counted over 13,000 artists across 184 institutions.
 The category of non-binary artist was included for the first time, to create a benchmark for non-binary representation within the sector: - 71% of art school graduates are women.
-There was an increase in the representation of women artists of between 10-20% across artist run spaces, commercial galleries, contemporary art organisations, public galleries, major museums and university galleries. - State galleries and museums continue to significantly under-represent women in their collections and exhibitions. - In State galleries and museums the representation of women decreased from 36.9% to 33.9% from 2016 to today. - Non-binary artists were represented at 1-2% across the sector, with no non-binary artists recorded in curated state gallery exhibitions in 2018. - 52% of art prize winners were women, with the top ten prizes (in dollar value) being a 50/50 split.
+There was an increase in the representation of women artists of between 10 and 20% across artist run spaces, commercial galleries, contemporary art organisations, public galleries, major museums and university galleries. - State galleries and museums continue to significantly under-represent women in their collections and exhibitions. - In State galleries and museums the representation of women decreased from 36.9% to 33.9% from 2016 to today. - Non-binary artists were represented at 1-2% across the sector, with no non-binary artists recorded in curated state gallery exhibitions in 2018. - 52% of art prize winners were women, with the top ten prizes (in dollar value) being a 50/50 split.

 2019 Exhibition: New Woman, curated by Miranda Hine, showcasing 80+ women and non-binary artists from the past 100 years at the Museum of Brisbane, Brisbane.

 2019 Exhibition: Keg de Souza: Common Knowledge and Learning Curves.
 Griffith University Art Museum, Brisbane.
 9 May – 13 July 2019.

 2019 Exhibition: Bonita Ely: Future Tense.
 Griffith University Art Museum, Brisbane.
 12 October 2019 – 8 February 2020.

 2019 Exhibition: Re-Register: Australian Women Sculptors from the Women’s Art Register.
 Richmond Town Hall and Richmond Library, Melbourne.
 1 November 2019 - 31 January 2020.
 An exhibition of works by Julia Boros, including archival materials from the Women's Art Register, in response to the 1978 research project, slide kit and exhibition Profile of Australian Women Sculptors 1860 - 1960.